mjordan/islandora_solr_collection_family_tree/README.md

 # Possible performance gains

+* Do as few queries as possible, e.g., if we know that the object is not a page, don't look for RELS_EXT_isMemberOf_uri_mt
-* Can we parallelize the Solr queries that get the membership relationship data?
+* Parallelize the Solr queries that get the membership relationship data
-* Can we cache an object's family tree so we don't need to repeat Solr queries?
+* Cache an object's family tree so we don't need to repeat the Solr queries